RV Storage: Need-To-Know Information For The Off-Season

 Water heater & water lines

-It is best to drain and bypass the Water Heater so that you won’t have to pump antifreeze or air through the tank when winterizing the water lines.
+It is best to drain and bypass the water heater so that you won’t have to pump antifreeze or air through the tank when winterizing the water lines for RV storage.

 To drain the water heater, first let it cool and open a hot water faucet to relieve pressure in the tank (pump and city water off).
 Then open the outside access panel and remove the plug at the bottom of the tank.
 Now is a good time to flush accumulated mineral salts out as well.

 Most RVs have a water heater bypass system, a valve or set of valves that isolate the heater from the hot water lines.
 Set the valves in the Bypass position (see your owner’s manual).
 If your water heater is not equipped with a Bypass Valve, now is the time to consider installing one.